-- i) Project work during the 8th semester shall be taken up batch-wise and report can be submitted for evaluation only on completion of a minimum of 122 credits and for Diploma lateral entry students (those who have joined the second year B.Tech.) the same is 88 credits. - ii) Project work can be carried out as domain-specific /interdisciplinary under the guidance of faculty/ faculty members.
-They can also opt for an advanced Internship or research Internship in an Industry / Research Institution/Center of excellence. - iii) Project viva-voce examination shall be conducted individually.
+- 8.5.1 Project work during the 8th semester shall be taken up batch-wise and report can be submitted for evaluation only on completion of a minimum of 122 credits and for Diploma lateral entry students (those who have joined the second year B.Tech.) the same is 88 credits. - 8.5.2 Project work can be carried out as domain-specific /interdisciplinary under the guidance of faculty/ faculty members.
+They can also opt for an advanced Internship or research Internship in an Industry / Research Institution/Center of excellence. - 8.5.3 Project viva-voce examination shall be conducted individually.